-creative capacity by providing its residents with diverse opportunities to meaningfully engage with the arts;
+- To strengthen Alexandria's creative capacity by providing its residents with diverse opportunities to meaningfully engage with the arts;

 - To improve the capacity and stability of Alexandria-based arts organizations to create, perform, and present works of artistic excellence and innovation through organizational support and program funding;

-City agencies, employees, or volunteers (defined as any agency under the direct control of an elected official, or which reports directly to the City Manager, may not apply for an Arts Grant; they may only play a supportive role in a program proposed by an organization or group.
+City agencies, employees, or volunteers (defined as any agency under the direct control of an elected official, or which reports directly to the City Manager), may not apply for an Arts Grant; they may only play a supportive role in a program proposed by an organization or group.

 How to Apply:

-On-line Grant Application Forms and Instructions:
+On-line Grant Application Forms and Instructions

 APPLICATION FOR OPERATING SUPPORT-ORGANIZATIONS

 accepted from 501(c) 3 nonprofit arts organizations.

-Grants made through this category are up to $15,000 and shall not exceed 20% of the "cash" operating budget; a cash match 1:1 is required.
+Grants made through this category are up to $12,500 and shall not exceed 20% of the "cash" operating budget; a cash match 1:1 is required.

-Operating Support grants provide unrestricted operating funds for Alexandria-based nonprofit arts organization's regular programming activities and administration.
+Operating Support grants provide unrestricted operating funds for Alexandria-based nonprofit arts organizations’ regular programming activities and administration.
 Applications are accepted from nonprofit 501(c) 3 organizations who demonstrate artistic excellence in in presenting artistic and cultural programs that include: music, dance, literature, theatre, the visual arts, and/or combinations thereof.

-Operating Support Application
+Word Doc: Operating Support Application

-Applications are accepted from 501(c) 3 nonprofit arts organizations.
+accepted from 501(c) 3 nonprofit arts organizations.

 for only one grant (Operating Support or Program Support).

 Program grants support an ongoing or short-term arts program performed or presented in the City of Alexandria to substantially engage or benefit the residents of the City of Alexandria.
-Applications are accepted from 501(c) 3 nonprofit arts organizations who demonstrate artistic excellence in in presenting artistic and cultural programs that include: music, dance, literature, theatre, the visual arts, and/or combinations thereof.
+Applications are accepted from 501(c) 3 nonprofit arts organizations who demonstrate artistic excellence in presenting artistic and cultural programs that include: music, dance, literature, theatre, the visual arts, and/or combinations thereof.

 NOTE: To save time and minimize errors, applicants are urged to review the preview application and budget forms before completing the online submission form.
 Applicants should consider using a word processing program to compose their responses to grant questions and when ready, cut and paste the drafted responses into the online application form.
 Please refer to the Frequently Asked Questions and Guidelines for any other questions you might have while filling out the grant application.

-Applicant Funding and Reporting Responsibilities:
+Applicant Funding and Reporting Responsibilities

 APPLICANTS MUST SECURE A CASH MATCH AT A DOLLAR TO DOLLAR (1:1) RATIO